How To Consolidate Credit Card Debt

-So, what is debt consolidation?
-When you consolidate debt, you’re simply combining multiple payments or loans into a single monthly payment.
-This concept allows people struggling to pay down several credit cards to merge the balances into a new account, making it easier to manage multiple debts.
+Debt consolidation involves combining multiple payments or loans into a single monthly payment.
+This concept allows people struggling to get out of credit card debt to merge the balances into a new account, making it easier to manage multiple debts.

 Credit card debt consolidation benefits borrowers by enabling them to secure lower interest rates and monthly payments.
 If you don’t qualify for an interest rate that’s lower than your combined rate, consolidating your debt might not be worth the trouble.

-It’s important to note that people struggling with credit card debt must meet the lender’s eligibility requirements to move forward with that debt consolidation strategy.
-Debt consolidation lenders typically consider the amount of debt owed, as well as the borrower’s credit score, 401(k) and property investments.
+It’s important to note that people struggling with credit card debt must meet the lender’s eligibility requirements to move forward with a debt consolidation strategy.
+Debt consolidation lenders typically consider the amount of debt owed as well as the borrower’s credit score, 401(k) and property investments.

-While there are several ways to consolidate credit card debt, the key is to choose the option that best fits your situation.
-To determine which path to take, consider factors such as how much debt you have to repay, your current interest rates and personal credit history.
+While it’s possible to consolidate credit card debt in several ways, the key is to choose the option that best fits your needs.
+To determine which path to take, consider factors such as how much debt you have to repay, your current interest rate and personal credit history.

-A balance transfer credit card provides financial relief by allowing borrowers to move existing balances from one or more credit cards to a card with a lower interest rate.
+A balance transfer credit card provides financial relief by allowing borrowers to move balances from one or more credit cards to a card with a lower interest rate.
 While a balance transfer doesn’t erase the debt owed, it allows borrowers to pay down their balance faster with less interest.
-Almost every major credit card company grants balance transfers, and some even extend low-interest introductory or 0% APR offers to borrowers with satisfactory credit.
+Most major credit card companies grant balance transfers, and some even extend low-interest introductory or 0% APR offers to borrowers with satisfactory credit.

-The best way to utilize a balance transfer credit card as a debt consolidation tool is to make all monthly payments on time, and pay more than the minimum balance.
-That way you can avoid accruing interest at the card’s regular APR after the special introductory period ends.
+The best way to utilize a balance transfer credit card as a debt consolidation tool is to make all monthly payments on time and pay more than the minimum balance.
+That way, you can avoid accruing interest at the card’s regular annual percentage rate (APR) after the special introductory period ends.

-The process of consolidating credit card debt can feel overwhelming, so some people opt to seek help from a credit card counselor.
-Credit card counseling is a service that’s typically provided by nonprofit agencies that are staffed by professionals who are certified in money and debt management, budgeting and consumer credit options.
+Credit card counseling is a service typically provided by nonprofit agencies staffed by professionals certified in money and debt management, budgeting, and consumer credit options.
 If you decide to go this route, be sure to do your research to find a reputable counselor and make sure you understand any fees you’ll have to pay for their service.

 Once the professional counselor has examined the details of your financial situation, they will help you create a personalized plan to consolidate your credit card debt.
-Their goal is to roll several outstanding debts into one lower monthly payment that will be paid directly to the credit counseling service, which will distribute funds to each creditor on your behalf.
+Their goal is to roll several outstanding debts into one lower monthly payment that you’ll pay directly to the credit counseling service, which will distribute funds to each creditor on your behalf.
 Credit card counselors can also help negotiate lower interest rates, stop calls from collection agencies and potentially waive late fees from creditors.

-In some credit card debt situations, borrowers may choose to take out a home equity loan to cover the cost of their high-interest debt.
-A home equity loan allows homeowners to borrow against the value of their home, and then pay it back over the next 5 – 15 years.
+In some situations involving credit card debt, borrowers may choose to take out a home equity loan to cover the cost of their high-interest debt.
+A home equity loan allows homeowners to borrow against the value of their home and then pay it back over the next 5 – 15 years.